dfelinto/blender-manual/manual/modifiers/deform/armature.rst

 The :guilabel:`Armature` modifier allows objects to be deformed by bones simply by specifying the name of the armature object, without having to use the (old) "parent/child" system.

-For more details on armatures usage, see :doc:`this chapter <rigging>`.
+For more details on armatures usage, see :doc:`this chapter </rigging>`.

 Options